seqeralabs/wave-showcase/example8/README.md

-# Run a pipeline on a remote Kubernetes cluster using Wave and Fusionfs
+# Run a pipeline on a remote Kubernetes cluster using Wave and Fusion

-This example shows how to deploy a pipeline for execution on a remote Kubernetes cluster.
+This example shows how to deploy a pipeline for execution on a remote Kubernetes cluster using the [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) as pipelone work directory.

 ### Kubernetes config